 JJ Jones is an internationally touring, Berklee-trained drummer and educator.
-She has performed with folk-pop darlings Girlyman, Canadian roots band Po’Girl (now Birds of Chicago), alt-pop sensation Heather Mae, singer-songwriter Lucy Wainwright Roche, comedian Margaret Cho, Egyptian revolutionary Ramy Essam, and LA's riot-pop band WASI, among many, many others.
+She has performed with folk-pop darlings Girlyman, Canadian roots band Po’Girl (Birds of Chicago), alt-pop sensation Heather Mae, comedian Margaret Cho, and Egyptian revolutionary Ramy Essam, among many, many others.
 One of JJ’s studio projects, a kids’ music record under the name Django Jones, won a Parents’ Choice Gold award, one of the most prestigious honors in children’s music, and a song JJ co-wrote with Margaret Cho was featured in her Showtime concert movie “psyCHO".
 JJ is an instructor at girls and ladies rock camps across the U.S., is the Tech and Gear editor of Tom Tom Magazine, and is the founder of EmpowerDrumming.com, the only drum education company in the world exclusively for women.

 The Full Story

 "Simply one of the best drummers I’ve ever seen."
 Americana Gazette